mikecorey/python101/2/13_ex_strings.md

 2. Does 'ishmael' occur in the string?
 3. Does it occur if we don't care about case
 4. how many words are in this?
+5. Make a string which looks exactly like:
+    In Windows, the command prompt C:\> is where you type commands.
+        It isn't the best in the world. but it works!
+(note the newline and the tabl)
+6. reverse the moby dick string.
+7. replace all the 'a' with 'A'.  (note i didn't tell you how to do it, but try)